n8n-io/n8n-docs/docs/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 a) Log in using the URL [https://app.polydocs.io/](https://app.polydocs.io/) with the login details you received from us.

-b) Go to SETTINGS (on top bar) and choose SSO Settings down at the bottom of the list.
+b) Go to SETTINGS (on top bar) and choose "SSO Settings" down at the bottom of the list.

 Here you will find all the information you need for the following steps